Notes to broadcasters

 Darling Maziko, how many children should we have when we are married?

-I want three too, and with two years spacing.
+I want three as well, and with two years spacing between each of them.

-I agree with you, Babie, two years is good.
-They should indeed grow up together.
+I agree with you, two years is good.
+They should grow up together.

 Discuss family health!
-Make a family plan on the number of children you want to have and the number of years between children.
-Choose and use an effective modern family planning method for good child spacing, good health, and economic stability.
+Make a plan together about the number of children you want to have and the number of years between each child.
+Choose and use an effective family planning method for good child spacing, good health, and economic stability.